logandeboo/Payroll-Automator/README.md

 #Payroll Automator

 Payroll Automator is a project which automated a payroll report for a medium sized company.
-Working backwards from an excel sheet that was previously manually created, this program reduced production time from a few hours to a couple minutes.
+This program evolved a legacy system and reduced production time from hours to less than a few minutes.

 ### Tech Specs
 ###### Back End